wlin16/VariPred/README.md

     $ python3 prepare_dataset.py target
     ```

-- Now, we have a dataframe named as "target.csv"
+- Now, we have a dataframe named as "target.csv" under example/dataset/

 =========================================================================================================